Braedon-Horizon/GryphonRouterSpoofer/README.md

 # UltimateSpoofer
 A GUI tool for scanning local networks and managing MAC addresses of network devices.
+Coded Specifically for Gryphon Parental Controls

 ## Requirements
 - Windows OS